 For longer trips, you can keep breakfast simple with ready-to-eat cereal and cereal bars and oat cereals like porridge which can be made on a simple gas burner.
 If you want to be a little more adventurous baked beans are a good choice with eggs which can be cooked easily on a camping stove.
 You just need to make sure that you remember the can opener!

-Pasta meals are great options as these fill you up with carbohydrates ready for a day’s exploring and even a packet of stir fry or pot noodles.
+Pasta meals are great options as they fill you up with carbohydrates ready for a day’s exploring and even a packet of stir fry or pot noodles.
 Do make sure that you also pack the marshmallows for the classic camping dessert over a flame.

 In terms of drinks, you should pack plenty of bottled water, unless you know that you are going to be near a safe water source.
 Coffee and alcohol are popular but they do act as diuretics so make sure you compensate accordingly.